• Skip to primary navigation

 • Pomegranate, Pear and Pecan Salad with Balsamic Vinaigrette

-Plate of Roasted Beet and Orange Salad served with Citrus Vinaigrette
+Roasted Beet and Orange Salad with Citrus Vinaigrette Recipe

 This delicious Roasted Beet and Orange Salad with Citrus Vinaigrette makes a wonderful fall or winter salad.
 Serve this salad on special occasions for the perfect starter.